BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Adapters.ActionsSDK/README.md

-# Google Actions SDK (latest) Adapter for Bot Builder v4 .NET SDK
+# Google Actions (latest) Adapter Component for Bot Framework Composer / Bot Framework SDK

-> **This adapter is for use with the latest Google Actions SDK for building conversational actions (https://developers.google.com/assistant/conversational/overview).**

 ## Description

-This is part of the [Bot Builder Community Extensions](https://github.com/botbuildercommunity) project which contains various pieces of middleware, recognizers and other components for use with the Bot Builder .NET SDK v4.
+This is part of the [Bot Builder Community](https://github.com/botbuildercommunity) project which contains Bot Framework Components and other projects / packages for use with Bot Framework Composer and the Bot Builder .NET SDK v4.

 The Actions SDK Adapter allows you to add an additional endpoint to your bot for conversational actions built with the latest Google Actions SDK.
 The Google endpoint can be used in conjunction with other channels meaning, for example, you can have a bot exposed on out of the box channels such as Facebook and Teams, but also via a Google Action (as well as side by side with other adapters (e.g. the Alexa adapter) also available from the Bot Builder Community Project).